 During his walk Keiran met researchers studying zebrafish in Newcastle.

 Walking 5,000 miles to help heart patients of the future

-Now the challenge is over, I’ll have to dream up something else to do with my amazing body
+Once the challenge is over, I’ll have to dream up something else to do with my amazing body

 I wanted to do this to raise money for the BHF because I know that the procedures and treatments they research will help people in the future.
 Maybe it’s through the BHF that I’m still here.

-Now the challenge is over, I’ll have to dream up something else to do with my amazing body.
+Once the challenge is over, I’ll have to dream up something else to do with my amazing body.
 I am profoundly appreciative of my donor, and I’ve spoken to her family.
 But this heart feels like mine.